espenseventyr/serial-read/README.md

 # Serial-reader
-Go program to read from serial.
+A program written in Go to read temperature-readings from an Arduino over a serial connection.